camatcode/cam_tunez/README.md

 ### To figure out

 * Changed the tool-versions erlang / elixir due to hex being unable to pull `inflex` (this might be something to do with my local hex?)
-* Something about standalone tailwind causes "`sh: 1: watchman: not found`" (probably important: OS is Linux Mint)
+* Something is up with the styling of the "Sign in" button from AshPhx
+  * Its currently not rendering the blue button background (and the text is white, so it appears missing)

 ### Personal / Style / Opinionated Changes